pabrod17/pabrod17/README.md

   <img src="https://img.shields.io/badge/🌐 Website-2C2C2C?style=for-the-badge&logoColor=white" />
 </a>
 </p>
-</p>PlantCare is an app to detect, manage, and share your plants with friends.
+</p>Plant Planner is an app to detect, manage, and share your plants with friends.
 Built with Kotlin and FastAPI (Python), it uses Docker for simple deployment and scalability.</p>
 </div>
 </td>